 by Jay Walljasper

-If you want to learn more about the process of our Indiegogo campaign to expand the report and make it into a book please go here.
+To learn more about the book in process, and find please go here.
 On that page you'll also find excerpts, updates and interviews with those featured in the book!

 by Jay Walljasper